 The Electoral Act imposes civil penalties and in some cases criminal penalties if a person or entity contravenes the requirements of the Electoral Act.
 The AEC provides support, including this guide, to assist associated entities to comply with their disclosure obligations.

-The AEC deals with non-compliance as appropriate to the circumstances, including possible referral to the Commonwealth Director of Public Prosecutions.
+The AEC deals with non-compliance as appropriate to the circumstances.
 Refer to Appendix 2 of this guide for a list of civil and criminal penalties that may apply to associated entities under the Electoral Act.